Skip to main content

 2. ✅ Satellite spawns new MCP server process (if stdio)

-3. ✅ Tool discovery runs automatically
+3. ✅ Tool and resource discovery runs automatically

 5. Client is NOT notified (doesn’t need to be)